 At the end of the Second World War the castle went up in flames and remained a ruin for decades.
 Over the last few decades the Bavarian Palace Department has secured the site and the building substance.
-Cadolzburg is now being converted into an attractive museum with an exhibition area of around 1,500 m², which will open in 2017 to provide an entertaining and exciting encounter with the Middle Ages.
+Cadolzburg Castle is now being converted into an attractive museum with an exhibition area of around 1,500 m², which will open in June 2017 to provide an entertaining and exciting encounter with the Middle Ages.
 Visitors will be able to see, hear, smell and feel what it was like to live at the castle in the late medieval period and gain an immediate impression of the past.

 | top |

 Due to extensive building work Cadolzburg Castle cannot be visited and the function rooms are not available until mid-2017.

 The rooms are accessible only in parts.
 The toilet for the disabled is open only during guided tours.

 It is an approximately 20-minute walk from the station to the castle.

 (10-minute walk to the castle)